 Experience Life Outdoors in Nepal: How to Pack Lightly for your Hiking Adventures

-Nepal is a country of many things but one of its key-defining features is the towering heights of the Himalayas.
+Nepal is a country of many things, but one of its key-defining features is the towering heights of the Himalayas.
 Because of this, Nepal is a popular destination for adventurous thrill-seekers who wish to experience the magic of its snowy peaks.
-So you’ve scoured the internet for bargain plane tickets and you might even have booked Airbnb vacation rentals in Kathmandu, Nepal.
-All that’s left is to pack your bags and head on to the airport.
+So you’ve scoured the internet for bargain plane tickets, and you might even have booked Airbnb vacation rentals in Kathmandu, Nepal.
+All that’s left is to pack your bags and head to the airport.
 But then you ask yourself, what do you need to bring with you to Nepal?
-Worry not for in this article we list down the thing you need to bring with you on your Nepali hiking excursion.
+Worry not, for, in this article, we list down what you need to bring on your Nepali hiking excursion.
 Read on.

 First things first.
-Here are indispensable items that should be taken cared of before setting out on your Nepali adventure:
+Here are indispensable items that should be taken care of before setting out on your Nepali adventure:

 Visa, permits, and passes